-After upgrading to macOS Mojave 10.14, my MacBook Pro won't boot at all.
-I have run First Aid in Recovery Mode, but it failed on the startup disk.
+Summary: After upgrading to macOS Mojave 10.14, my MacBook Pro won't boot at all.
+I have run First Aid in macOS Recovery mode, but it failed on the startup disk.
 Then I chose to reinstall macOS directly, but it didn't allow me to do that and gave me this error message: “You cannot upgrade this version of macOS because a new version is installed”.
 Anyone can help me?

 Why does 'You cannot upgrade this version of macOS because a new version is installed' error occur?

-This is because when you install an operating system, your Mac computer will store an installation image in Recovery Mode which you can use to run diagnostics and re-installations.
-The boot image in Recovery Mode keeps unchanged after OS update.
-So when upgrading to a newer OS, the installation image in Recovery Mode is always lower than the OS we are using.
+This is because when you install an operating system, your Mac computer will store an installation image in macOS Recovery mode which you can use to run diagnostics and re-installations.
+The boot image in macOS Recovery mode keeps unchanged after OS update.
+So when upgrading to a newer OS, the installation image in macOS Recovery mode is always lower than the OS we are using.

-However, Mac will refuse to repair or reinstall the newer OS with the older installation image in Recovery Mode and give the error message: "You cannot upgrade this version of macOS because a new version is installed".
+However, Mac will refuse to repair or reinstall the newer OS with the older installation image in macOS Recovery mode and give the error message: "You cannot upgrade this version of macOS because a new version is installed".

-Under this circumstance, the only fix is to erase the system disk and reinstall macOS in Recovery Mode.
-If you didn't back up important data, it's highly recommended to recover data from unbootable Mac computer before fixing "You cannot upgrade this version of macOS because a new version is installed" error.
+Under this circumstance, the only fix is to erase the system disk and reinstall macOS in macOS Recovery mode.
+If you didn't back up important data, it's highly recommended to get files off a MacBook that won't turn on before fixing "You cannot upgrade this version of macOS because a new version is installed" error.

-When you upgrade to macOS Mojave, the system disk will automatically convert HFS+ to APFS, so you need a professional APFS data recovery program to recover lost data back. iBoysoft Mac Data Recovery is one of a few APFS data Recovery tools that enable you to recover data from unbootable APFS volume, recover data from corrupted APFS boot drives, recover data from unmountable APFS boot volumes, etc. It is able to boot your Mac without running OS and help you to recover lost data as much as possible
+When you upgrade to macOS Catalina or Mojave, the system disk will automatically convert HFS+ to APFS, so you need a professional APFS data recovery program to recover lost data back. iBoysoft Mac Data Recovery is one of a few APFS data Recovery tools that enable you to recover lost data from unbootable APFS volume, recover lost data from corrupted APFS boot drives, recover lost data from unmountable APFS boot volumes, etc. It is able to boot your Mac without running OS and help you to recover lost data as much as possible

 Fix 'You cannot upgrade this version of macOS because a new version is installed' error